cznno/kotlin-web-site-cn/docs/topics/data-analysis/data-analysis-connect-to-db.md

    >
    {style="tip"}

-## Retrieve and manipulate data
+## 获取并操作数据

-After [establishing a connection to an SQL database](#connect-to-database), you can retrieve and manipulate data in Kotlin Notebook, utilizing the Kotlin DataFrame library.
+After [establishing a connection to an SQL database](#连接数据库), you can retrieve and manipulate data in Kotlin Notebook, utilizing the Kotlin DataFrame library.
 You can use the `readSqlTable()` function to retrieve data.
 To manipulate data, you can use methods, such as [`filter`](https://kotlin.github.io/dataframe/filter.html), [`groupBy`](https://kotlin.github.io/dataframe/groupby.html), and [`convert`](https://kotlin.github.io/dataframe/convert.html).